 See recent media coverage in Science and Geekwire.

-NOW HIRING – We are looking for experienced software engineers, including a lead software engineer, to work on impactful science research projects, infusing them with the software industry’s best practices, and delivering reusable, open source software that will accelerate future research in areas like climate, health, energy and basic science.
+NOW HIRING – We are looking for experienced software engineers to join SSEC and work on impactful science research projects, infusing them with the software industry’s best practices, and delivering reusable, open source software that will accelerate future research in areas like climate, health, energy and basic science.

 The SSEC, supported by Schmidt Futures, is building out a diverse team of research software engineers who will bring their unique backgrounds and expertise to the UW community to address fundamental questions about climate change, the fate of the universe, how materials work, precision medicine, and more.
 These Software Engineers will work with domain researchers, computer scientists, data scientists, and others to develop high quality, sustainable software for cutting edge research purposes.

 The University of Washington is one of four global research universities recently selected to address the growing need for new, scalable software tools to accelerate scientific discoveries.
 The Virtual Institute of Scientific Software (VISS), is a $40M network of four centers at the UW, the University of Cambridge, the Johns Hopkins University and the Georgia Institute of Technology supported by Schmidt Futures.
 “Schmidt Futures’ Virtual Institute for Scientific Software is a core part of our efforts to mobilize exceptional talent to solve specific hard problems in science and society,” said Elizabeth Young McNally, Executive Vice President, Schmidt Futures.
 “Development of robust, well-engineered software is a critical public service when the software supports projects to make the world better.”